luannguyenkhoa/ios-sample-project/Readme.md

 .
 [Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.

 .
 [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) - CryptoSwift is a growing collection of standard and secure cryptographic algorithms implemented in Swift

+.
+[AWS iOS SDK](https://github.com/aws-amplify/aws-sdk-ios) - The AWS SDK for iOS provides a library and documentation for developers to build connected mobile applications using AWS.

+.
+[AWS AppSync SDK](https://github.com/awslabs/aws-mobile-appsync-sdk-ios) - The AWS AppSync SDK for iOS enables you to access your AWS AppSync backend and perform operations like Queries, Mutations, and Subscriptions.
+The SDK also includes support for offline operations.